Admidio/admidio/tests/hooks/README.md

 `form-built.php` executes the real `FormPresenter`, which needs nothing but the autoloader, so the form, the dispatch and `validate()` are all the real ones.

+`page-hooks.php` is like `user-valid-default.php`: `PagePresenter` reads the settings, the organization, the language and the session out of the database and cannot be constructed here, so the stand-in carries `setHtmlID()` and the head of `show()` verbatim over the real `Hooks` engine.
+The constructor-then-setter order it reproduces is the whole point - it is what finding 91 was.

 `user-valid-default.php` is a mixture of the two.
 The real `User` cannot be instantiated without a `ProfileFields` object and a database, so its constructor and its `clear()` are carried in the test